Elevator contractors will find that a modular elevator is the fastest and easiest elevator they will ever install.

 Detailed steps to guide elevator contractors through the installation process.

 Elevator contractors should check for all the components needed for set-up on the provided checklist and notify the Phoenix Team immediately if anything is missing.
 It is crucial that you inspect each arriving component of the elevator.
-There is a packing list that comes with every elevator, and it is your responsibility to make sure everything has arrived as promised.
+There is a packing list that comes with every elevator, and it will also be emailed to you before the elevator's arrival.
+It is your responsibility to make sure everything has arrived as promised.
 If something is missing, report it immediately to the Phoenix Team onsite.
 If the Phoenix Team is not available, contact our project coordinator immediately.
 Most components are strapped in the area where they are needed.
-In the part of the hoistway that goes into the pit, you will find buffer springs strapped to the rails.
-Others will be on the car top, in the machine room or palletized.
+If a modular machine room is ordered, much of the miscellaneous equipment will be found there.
+If there is no modular machine room, this equipment can be found in the pit or palletized.
+You are in charge of this equipment once it arrives on site, so we encourage you to leave it in the hoistway until needed.

 The truck will arrive with: